Click on the red link to access the page.

 ACT Score Choice: If you have taken the ACT or ACT with writing more than once, a separate record for each test date is maintained.
 A score report will be sent only from the test date you request.
 More than one test date record can be sent to a college.
 However, you may not select test scores from different test dates to construct a new record; you must designate an entire test date record as it stands.
-ACT does not create new records by combining scores from different test dates.
-For the ACT, you are charged a $13 fee for each test date you send (per test date per report, even if you’re sending them to the same college), so making smart choices about which ones you want to send is important.
-For example, if you want to send two test dates to 10 schools, which means you'll be sending 20 separate reports, for a total fee of $260!
+The ACT does not create new records by combining scores from different test dates.
+For the ACT, you are charged a $13 fee for each test date you send (per test date per a report, even if you’re sending them to the same college), so making smart choices about which ones you want to send is important.
+For example, if you want to send two test dates to 10 schools, it means you'll be sending 20 separate reports, for a total fee of $260!

 How to Delete a Test Score/ACT: Students own their test scores and may direct ACT to delete their scores for a particular test date from their records.
 (Note: Students may not delete scores used to document participation in State and District Testing.)

 To delete your scores for a particular test date, you must submit a written request.
 Provide ACT with your name and home address, and they will mail you a form to complete and return to them.
-ACT will then permanently remove your record for that test date from their files.
+The ACT will then permanently remove your record for that test date from their files.
 All scores from that test date will be deleted.

 ACT Institutional Services

 SAT Score Choice: With SAT Score Choice you choose which days test scores you send to colleges.
 You can send a single day's scores, or you can send scores of every SAT you have taken.
 However, you cannot send partial scores from different days.
 For example, you cannot send your Math score from one test and your Reading and Writing scores from another.
 Remember to check the policies of every college you are applying to because some schools require you to send every score.